I can’t remember the first time I heard about washing hair with conditioners on my healthy hair care journey.

 Co-Washing Natural Hair

 What Does It Mean to Co-Wash?

-The term co-wash is an acronym for conditioner-only washing, which means washing your hair with conditioner instead of a shampoo.
+The term co-wash is an acronym for conditioner-only washing, which means washing your hair with conditioner instead of shampoo.

-The idea being the conditioner will clean the same way as shampoo would without stripping your hair the way a shampoo would.
+The idea being the conditioner will clean the same way as a shampoo would without stripping your hair the way a shampoo would.